collabnix/kubelabs/Autoscaler101/helpers.md

 - **Allowed Eviction**: Since evicting 2 pods will leave 3 pods running, the eviction is allowed.
 - **Maintenance Completed**: The node is maintained, and the evicted pods are rescheduled on available nodes.
 - **After Maintenance**: All 5 pods are running again, meeting the PDB requirement.

-### Summary

-Pod Disruption Budgets are crucial for maintaining high availability of applications during planned maintenance or other voluntary disruptions.
-By setting appropriate values for `minAvailable` or `maxUnavailable`, you can ensure that critical services remain operational and meet your desired availability targets.

 ### Node Autoscaling